roblanf/sarscov2phylo/tree_estimation.md

 The basic methodology is as follows:

 1. Align the ~11K SARS-CoV-2 sequences from 2020-05-04-01 after trimming UTRs and removing a few bad sequences
-1. Estimate a large tree in as many was as I practically can
+2. Estimate a large tree in as many was as I practically can
-2. Figure out what's best by comparing them in a likelihood framework
+3. Figure out what's best by comparing them in a likelihood framework
-3. Also record execution times on 20 threads and 1 thread
+4. Also record execution times on 20 threads and 1 thread
+5. Take a look at what the best model is, and whether the tree can be improved via more thorough searching.

 I include command lines assuming you have a large (>>10K) alignment of GISAID SARS-CoV-2 sequences called global.fa